JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/APIs/jupiterone-compliance-api.md

 3. Use the completed EvidenceCollectionJob to receive an AWS s3 link to download its output

-### Kick off an EvidenceCollectionJob via API
+### Start an EvidenceCollectionJob via API

 Each object type has a different GraphQL mutation to call to start its EvidenceCollectionJob.
-Make sure to use the correct mutation for the object type in question
+Ensure to use the correct mutation for the specified object type.

-#### Kick off Framework EvidenceCollectionJob
+#### Start Framework EvidenceCollectionJob

 **Variables**